AndrewLo42/bobaShop/README.md

 - User can order a product
 - User can checkout and choose pick up or delivery
 - User can see live inventory count
+- Certain Users can add new menu items